yegor256/blog/_drafts/_tdd.md

 out that I disagree with a few of them; even some that are pretty important.
 It seems that most software experts simply misunderstand how software development works.
-Maybe because they are not really programmers, but instead book authors and conference speakers?
+Maybe because they are not really programmers, but are instead book authors and conference speakers.

 <!--more-->